jackyzha0/jackyzha0.github.io/content/thoughts/project-list.md

 Creating a desktop version of portal for easier UX

 ## Ideas
+### Conversational GPS
+why isn't this a thing lmao
 ### Tools for Thought
 * block based editors are neat cause i can move stuff around really easily
 	* if u drag outside the page it makes a new note, super easy to break down big complex topics into more granular/atomic notes